Three Common Causes of Hip Pain

 How do I know if I have Hip Osteoarthritis?

-The diagnosis of hip OA is made based on several features.
-The first is activity-related pain in or around the hip (often in the front of the hip) in patients over 50 years of age.
-You may have pain with walking, pivoting when standing, getting in or out of your car, or dressing yourself.
+The diagnosis of hip OA is made on several features, but first we have to rule out the lower back as a source of your pain.
+Once we have done this, we can start to think about what type of hip problem you have.
+Hip OA is characterised by activity-related pain in or around the hip (often in the front of the hip) in patients over 50 years of age.
+You may have pain walking, getting in or out of your car, going up or down stairs or dressing yourself.
 An x-ray should show the hallmark features of osteoarthritis.
-Other causes of hip pain should be excluded — this is done by taking a careful history and if needed, ordering other tests.
-In physiotherapy, you should have pain and loss of movement when we test your hip.
+Other causes of hip pain need to be excluded — this is done by taking a careful history and, if needed, ordering other tests.
+In your physical examination you should have loss of movement in your hip joint with pain and/or stiffness, usually in a particular pattern.

 Can Physio help if I have Hip Osteoarthritis?

 Although we have no cure for osteoarthritis, physiotherapy can help patients improve their function and reduce their symptoms.
-The main goals in physiotherapy are to restore the best possible movement in your hip, strengthen the muscles around your hip and tune-up your movement – especially your walking.
+The main goals in physiotherapy are to restore the best possible movement in your hip, strengthen the supporting muscles around your hip and correct any faulty movements, like your walking pattern or how you negotiate stairs.
 Treatment usually involves targeted stretching and movement of the affected hip, a home exercise program that includes both strengthening and stretching, and advice on your activities.
 We typically see patients weekly or fortnightly for several months in an effort to get you moving and feeling as best as possible.
 For more information on hip osteoarthritis read our article on this particular topic by clicking here.

 3. Gluteal Tendinopathy